 - Fatty15 was able to safely repair 10 out of 12 cell types studied.
 Omega-3 could only safely repair 4.

 - Fatty15 was found to be safe for all 12 cell types.
-Omega-3s were toxic to four cell types, including lung and blood
+Omega-3s, at higher doses, were toxic to four cell types, including lung and blood vessel cells.

-    vessel cells.

-    Fatty15 is broader, better, and safer than omega-3, will not go rancid in the bottle or in your body, and never leaves

-    you with a fishy aftertaste.* It’s also cell-supportive, helping support your neurons to function properly:*
+Fatty15 is broader, better, and safer than omega-3, will not go rancid in the bottle or in your body, and never leaves you with a fishy aftertaste.* It’s also cell-supportive, helping support your neurons to function properly:*

 - The fatty acid inside fatty15 is sturdy and stable and integrates into cell membranes to keep them strong.